linuxhw/hw-probe/README.md

 You can probe your computer by [AppImage](#appimage), [Docker](#docker), [Snap](#snap), [Flatpak](#flatpak) or [Live CD](#live-cd).

 Also you can install a native package (RPM, Deb, Pkg, etc.) for your Linux distribution or install from source.
 See install instructions in the [INSTALL.md](INSTALL.md) file.

+See install instructions for BSD in the [INSTALL.BSD.md](INSTALL.BSD.md) file.

 Usage